ABUCKY0/ABUCKY0/README.md

  - 🎶 A Python Library that makes getting Window's currently playing media much easier, including filtering by Application name.

 ## Older Projects (Not actively worked on)
- - ℹ️ A Discord Rich Presence Client in Python for MLB Games
+ - ⚾ A Discord Rich Presence Client in Python for MLB Games
  - ©️ C Based programs for a Vex Cortex robot (School Project)
  - 🌧️ A Python App that fetches the weather from OpenWeatherMap and displays it to a small LCD or Terminal
  - 🌡️ ~~Multiple Weather Bots on Twitter~~ (Died with the API changes)